-The Personal Learning Account programme is open to you if you have been furloughed or at risk of redundancy.
-If you are unfortunately made redundant while undertaking your learning, the Welsh Government will continue to fund the Personal Learning Account to enable you to achieve your qualification.
+The Personal Learning Account programme is open to you if you are at risk of redundancy.
+If you are unfortunately made redundant while undertaking your learning, you are encouraged to continue with your learning if circumstances allow.

 If you are studying through a Personal Learning Account, you will not be able to receive ReAct+ vocational training support at the same time.